pauljoohyunkim/octocurl/README.md

 # Octoget

 Octoget is a wrapper around CURL for bulk downloads.
+(I know, it is a bit misleading, but I didn't think about the name as hard as much as I spent time coding this up.)
 If you have sufficient bandwidth, you can download multiple files, each with individual worker.

 ## How to use